Far-Beyond-Dev/Horizon/crates/horizon_event_system/src/gorc/README.md

 // to access gorc_system from within event handlers events.on_plugin("docking", "dock_completed", |event: DockCompletedEvent| {
-    // In a real implementation, you'd need to pass gorc_system reference
-    // or use a different architectural pattern to update GORC objects println!("Dock completed for ship {}", event.ship_id);
+    // In a real implementation, you'd need to pass gorc_system reference println!("Dock completed for ship {}", event.ship_id);
     Ok(())
 }).await?;